Christian Surfers: Background

 CS (as it is often referred to) publishes the Surfers Bible, runs mission trips, camps and surf comps like the Jesus Surf Classic and the Jesus Pro Am, premieres films in conjunction with Walking on Water, provides a positive mentoring environment for young surfers, offers hospitality for traveling surfers, and undertakes numerous social action initiatives (in the countries listed above, and also abroad).

 At its core the movement's goal is that every surfer and every surfing community has opportunity to know and follow Jesus.

 Members

-Whilst there are many members of the global surfing tribe who follow Jesus, some notable names are:
+Notable members of the movement include: